Here is where you'll find out exactly how we frame our policies for researching, writing, reviewing, and revising content.

 Our content is written with transparency in mind.
 Instead of making outright statements about our research, we take the reader through a journey to logical conclusions.
 We want our audience to feel a part of every single step of our methodology.
 We don’t want our readers to take everything we say at face value; we are committed to maintaining their trust with every piece of content.

 To create content for Perfect Hair Health, we start by fielding our membership community.
-Members of the community will request specific topics of which we are continuously compiling in an internal list.
-Once, we’ve begun to work on it, we send out a notification to our members through e-mail or our community forum.
+Members of the community often request specific topics of which we continuously compile in an internal list.

-Our content generation begins with a list of questions which are standardized across different article types (treatments, study overviews, ultimate guides, etc.).
-This guides our writers through a research framework that underpins the stringent content creation process for our in-house writers and researchers.
+Once a topic is selected, we begin to compile information related to that content piece.
+We leverage a list of questions that are standardized across different article types (treatments, study overviews, ultimate guides, etc.).
+This guides our writers through a research framework that underpins the content creation process for our in-house writers and researchers.

 It is critical that our researchers are not only involved in the scientific or medical field, but also specialize in hair loss research.
 This is why, for every article, we staff at least one person who is the first author of at least one peer-reviewed publication regarding hair loss.

 When working on a new article, we disperse the responsibilities of research collection and synthesis across multiple people in the medical and/or scientific field.
-This reduces the risk of research "blind spots" as well as create a more robust article that will provide the utmost benefit to our readers.
+This reduces the risk of research "blind spots" and helps us create a more robust, comprehensive content piece.